-Through collaborative input, DeLaSalle has created a Pandemic Preparedness Plan that serves as a foundation for our operations during the 2020-21 school year while addressing the health and safety needs of our employees, students, and community.
-Our planning continues to be guided by the latest science and recommendations from public officials, including the Minnesota Department of Education (MDE), the Minnesota Department of Health (MDH), and the Centers for Disease Control and Prevention (CDC).
+Through collaborative input, DeLaSalle has created a Pandemic Preparedness Plan that addresses the health and safety needs of our employees, students, and community.
+Our planning is guided by the latest science and recommendations from public officials, including the Minnesota Department of Education (MDE), the Minnesota Department of Health (MDH), and the Centers for Disease Control and Prevention (CDC).
 School offices will create more specific guidance for their departments, activities, and circumstances as needed.
 It is important that each member of the DeLaSalle community familiarize themselves with the plan and the actions it requires.

 DeLaSalle has developed our Pandemic Preparedness Plan in accordance with the Minnesota Safe Learning Plan and the MDH 2020-2021 Planning Guide for Schools.
 We have taken these guidance documents into consideration and we are continuously evaluating the local COVID-19 situation to inform our decisions.

 We remind the DeLaSalle community that everyone can take steps to minimize the spread of illness by following our Pandemic Preparedness Plan.

 - If you or anyone in your household is sick, stay home.